FRIENDS OF SENIORS OF DUTCHESS COUNTY CORP.

 We sometimes need to work with the families in regard transportation needs.

-There is no fee for most of the services provided, although many of our clients prefer to donate $5 to $10 each time the client is served.
+There is no fee for the services provided, although many of our clients prefer to donate $5 to $10 each time the client is served.
+You can either give the donation to the volunteer, who in turn, gives it to us or you can mail your donation to the above address.

 We do not drive in inclement weather.
 It is up the volunteer and the senior, but the rule of thumb is if the schools are closed, so are we.